 All this changed when Jackson effectively dismantled the national bank.
 The instability of various state bank policies left the nation unprepared to effectively counter massive speculation that threatened to throw the economy into disarray.

 Fortunately for Jackson his presidency ended before the deleterious effects of the Bank War were blamed on him.
-Jackson’s hand-picked successor, Martin Van Buren, was instead pinned with the blame despite Jackson’s policies hampering a unified national response.
+Critics instead pinned the blame on Jackson’s hand-picked successor, Martin Van Buren, despite Jackson’s policies hampering a unified national response.

 The Bank War was a highlight of the Jacksonian Era where critical events relating to sectionalism and Native American affairs also ensued.